 Households may qualify for SNAP benefits even if they contain one or more ineligible non-citizen members.
 Lawfully present non-citizen or citizen children can receive food stamps even if immigration status currently renders their parent or guardian ineligible.

 About Proof of Immigration Status

 Non- citizens must be prepared to show proof of their immigration status and have their status checked by a SNAP official.
-Any food stamps applicant, including non-citizens, must also show proof of a social security number (SSN) or proof of application for a Social Security Number (SSN).
+Any food stamps applicant, including non-citizens, must also show proof of a Social Security number (SSN) or proof of application for a Social Security number (SSN).

 Low Use of SNAP among non-citizens

 The rate of SNAP participation among eligible non-citizens has generally been much lower than the SNAP participation rate of eligible U.S. citizens.
 Some eligible non-citizens may believe that SNAP participation could negatively affect their immigration status, citizenship status or sponsor, however, SNAP participation has no effect on any of these decisions or individuals.
 Furthermore, non-citizens with limited English language proficiency may mistakenly believe that applying for SNAP requires proficiency in English.
-If you’re a non-citizen who meets the one of the above qualifications and the normal eligibility requirements for SNAP, there is no reason to hesitate when it comes to applying for SNAP benefits.